pykeen/ilpc2022/README.md

 ```shell

 ```
-* InductiveNodePiece (32d, 50 epochs, 15.5K params)
+* InductiveNodePiece (32d, 17 epochs, 15.5K params) - NodePiece (5 tokens per node, MLP aggregator) + DistMult decoder
 ```shell
 main.py -dim 32 -e 17 -negs 16 -m 15.0 -lr 0.0001 -ds large
 ```

+\* Note: All models were trained on a single RTX 8000.
+Average memory consumption during training is about 2 GB VRAM on the `small` dataset and about 3 GB on `large`.
 ## Submissions

 1. Fork the repo
 2. Train your inductive link prediction model
 3. Save the model weights using the `--save True` flag
 4. Upload model weights on GitHub or other platforms (Dropbox, Google Drive, etc)
-5. Open an issue in **this** repo with the link to your repo and model weights
+5. Open an issue in **this** repo with the link to your repo, performance metrics, and model weights